Bringing Everything Together

 Nel frattempo โ†’ Meanwhile (Parallel event)

-Il giorno dopo โ†’ The next day (Time transition)
+Il giorno dopo โ†’ The next day (Time jump)

 Molti anni dopo โ†’ Many years later (Big time jump)

-In quel momento โ†’ At that moment (Precise timing)
+In quel momento โ†’ At that moment (Exact moment)

 Proprio allora โ†’ Just then (Crucial moment)